 1. From the Settings page of the Options tab, select Manage Credentials and then select SMB/CIFS to configure the SMB/CIFS credentials.

-2. To add SMB/CIFS credentials, click Add to open the dialog shown below.
+2. Click Add, to add SMB/CIFS credentials.

 3. Enter the SMB/CIFS server name or IP Address in the Server Name field.